 Precept 2: Promotion

 Ask.
 Request.
 Petition.
 Pray.
 Church giving is, and may always be, a sensitive subject in most churches.
 When you consider that churches rely entirely on donations to exist, it should absolutely be a sensitive subject.
 Hopefully, members will already feel a sense of obligation to support their church.
-For those that have not yet realized their obligation, the promotion of church giving is paramount to success.
+For those who have not yet realized their obligation, the promotion of church giving is paramount to success.
 Statistically, most people are followers.
 By definition, they are following a leader of some organization.
 Church members look to their leader, the pastor, and any other governing groups within the church.
-With that information in hand, it only makes sense that the first promotion of church giving come from the pulpit.
+With that information in hand, it only makes sense that the first promotion of church giving comes from the pulpit.
 According to marketing principles, we know that it takes multiple communications on one topic to successfully plant the seed.
 And, because people respond better to different messaging formats, consider that one method is simply not enough.
 A sample plan of this proposed communication process would be the following:

 - Pastor speaks on gift giving at least four times annually.